TheZeldakatze/c-CATch/Readme.md

 `./c-CATch`

+Or, if you want to start the game in fullscreen mode

+`./c-CATch -fs`

 ## Controls
 * Up / Down Arrows -    Change Menu Entry
 * Return           -    Select Menu Entry
-* F                -    Toggle Fullscreen
+* F                -    Toggle Fullscreen (Only supported with X11)
 * Space            - Press to charge jump
 * ESCape           -   Closes the program